 What is the recovery time for a procedure?

+The fillers we use contain a numbing agent called lidocaine for added comfort, therefore, there may be some numbness following the treatment.
 There is no significant downtime and you may resume normal activity immediately after treatment.
-Howver, you may experience some redness, tenderness, numbness, itching, or bruising at the injection site.
+However, you may experience some redness, tenderness, numbness, itching, or bruising at the injection site.
 This is completely normal and will disappear within a few days.

 Following a lip treatment, swelling may last up to a week, sometimes causing an uneven appearance in the day post-treatment.
 This is not reflective of your “final result” in any way.